CSIRT-MU/Cryton/docs/installation.md

     - Installing the front-end is unnecessary if you wish to control Cryton using only the CLI
     - CLI and front-end can be deployed on a different host and installed on demand

+??? danger "Installation using Ansible is deprecated!"

+    TLDR: Use Docker Compose instead.
+Modify the existing `docker-compose.*` files in the [Cryton repository](https://gitlab.ics.muni.cz/cryton/cryton).

+    The Ansible roles were created to simplify the installation process since the project had multiple repositories, and installation was a bit cumbersome.

+    Currently, the project can be installed using a single Docker Compose file.
+This results in a more robust and understandable installation experience.

+    If you want Ansible roles back or need help creating yours, feel free to [open an issue](contribution-guide.md).

 ## Prerequisites
 The following is a list of applications used and required by Cryton (its components).